Week 36: Experts in authoritarianism advise to keep a list of things subtly changing around you, so you’ll remember.

 - Sekulow said Mueller investigating Trump’s business dealings, including transactions like a Russian oligarch’s purchase of Trump’s Palm Beach mansion, “is far outside the scope of a legitimate investigation.”

-- Warner, the top Democrat on the Senate Intel Comm, warned Trump that pardoning targets of the Russia probe would be “crossing a fundamental line.”
+- Warner, the top Democrat on the Senate Intel Committee, warned Trump that pardoning targets of the Russia probe would be “crossing a fundamental line.”

 - WAPO reported Kislyak told his superiors he discussed campaign-related matters, including policy issues important to Moscow, with Sessions.
 The conversations were intercepted by US spy agencies.